hmrc/request-corporation-tax-number/README.md

 sbt it/test
 ```

 Run this script before raising a PR to ensure your code changes pass the Jenkins pipeline.
-This runs all the unit tests and integration tests with scalastyle and checks for dependency updates (requires mongo to be running locally):
+This runs all the unit tests and integration tests with checks for dependency updates (requires mongo to be running locally):

 ```
 ./run_all_tests.sh